-The Directors evaluate the written submission of each team using the following criteria.
+The Directors evaluate the written submission of each Team using the following criteria.
+At least two Directors participate in the grading.
+An average of the points awarded by all grading Directors is taken into account as the final score.
 The better the performance, the higher the number of points granted:

-Criteria Possible Points

-Submission within deadline Yes/No ("No" leads to automatic exclusion as

-candidate for best submission and a 40 point
+Criteria Possible Points Submission within deadline Yes/No ("No" leads to automatic exclusion as candidate for best submission and a 40 point penalty.

-penalty.
 "Yes" has no effect on the score).

-Compliance with formal standards (see point 8) Yes/No ("No" leads to automatic exclusion as

-candidate for best submission and a 10 to 80

-point penalty, depending on the level of

-non-compliance.
-"Yes" has no effect on the

-score).
+Compliance with formal standards (see point 8) Yes/No ("No" leads to automatic exclusion as candidate for best submission and a 10 to 80 point penalty, depending on the level of non- compliance.
+"Yes" has no effect on the score).
+Format (numbering, headlines, uniform use of 20 abbreviations and uniform citation and cross- references in text and footnotes) Language and style (orthography and grammar, 50 concise language, correct use of legal terms, etc.) Soundness of legal arguments (methodology, 110 comprehensible, unambiguous, clearness, convincing arguments, etc.) SUBTOTAL WRITTEN PART MAX 180 points